vmware/container-service-extension/docs/NFS_STATIC_PV.md

 ... (root prompt appears) ...
 ```

-Partition and format the new volume.
-On Ubuntu the volume will
+Partition and format the new disk.
+On Ubuntu the disk will
 show up as /dev/sdb.
 The procedure below is an example; feel free
-to use other tools depending on your taste in administration.
-Note
+to use other methods depending on your taste in Linux administration.
-for those not used to Linux sysadmin: check the device names and
-type carefully.
-It is possible to wipe out the root file system
-by typing the wrong device name.

 ```
 root@nfsd-ljsn:~# parted /dev/sdb